rob-otter/firepwn-tool/README.md

 # firepwn

-Most of the firebase pentest scripts on github(like [this one](https://github.com/MuhammadKhizerJaved/Insecure-Firebase-Exploit) or [this one](https://github.com/nullr3x/ExpoFire)) are using the [Firebase REST API](https://firebase.google.com/docs/reference/rest/database) to test for configuration issues in Firebase apps.

 This is a fork of https://github.com/0xbigshaq

 you can run the application by e.g. using a python server `cd src/ && python -m http.server 8000`

+## About

+Most of the firebase pentest scripts on github(like [this one](https://github.com/MuhammadKhizerJaved/Insecure-Firebase-Exploit) or [this one](https://github.com/nullr3x/ExpoFire)) are using the [Firebase REST API](https://firebase.google.com/docs/reference/rest/database) to test for configuration issues in Firebase apps.

 However:
 * They might provide false-positive results in some GCP environments.